beetlebugorg/s57/README.md

 - Medium charts (1-10MB): 100ms - 1s
 - Large charts (10-50MB): 1-5s

+## Acknowledgments

+This parser uses the S-57 attribute catalogue CSV file from the [GDAL project](https://gdal.org/), licensed under MIT/X11.
+The attribute code to name mappings are embedded in the parser for automatic attribute name resolution.

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.